mloubout/StencilConv/README.md

 # StencilConv

-Stencil based convolution benchmarking
+Stencil based convolution with [Devito](https://github.com/devitocodes/devito/commits/master)

+# Content

+- [benchmark_cpu_2d](https://github.com/mloubout/StencilConv/benchmark_cpu_2d): Contains the 2D benchmark devito vs torch scripts and results (Ali what was the AWS hardware?)
+- [compare_scrips](https://github.com/mloubout/StencilConv/compare_scrips): Implementation fo the 2D and 3D multi-channel convolution and comparison against pytorch for correctness of the result.

+# Basic testrun

-Basic 2D convolution with multi chanels.
+Basic 2D convolution with multi chanels, this is an old script need to rerun the correct `test_nch_3d.py` instead

 - Batchsize can be added
 - Can think about stride later